eclap5/Advanced-Web-Applications-2026/week-9/README.md

 `useMemo` pipeline:

 1. start from fetched `books`
-2. apply language filter
-3. optionally filter favorites only
-4. sort by title or publish year
+2. sort by title or publish year

 Also implement `toggleFavorite(book)` to add/remove by `book.key`.